01. History of Asbestos Use

 Western MacArthur Asbestos Trust Fund

 Increasing liability costs led the Western MacArthur Company to file for bankruptcy protection in 2002.
-The bankruptcy plan was approved in 2004, and an asbestos trust was established to handle current and future claims.
+The bankruptcy plan was approved in 2004, and an asbestos trust fund was established to handle current and future claims.

 The Western Asbestos Settlement Trust handles claims related to the asbestos use of the MacArthur Company, Western Asbestos Company and Western MacArthur Company.
 The trust was initially funded with $2 billion.

 The trust received its first claim in August 2004.
 As of June 2018, the trust had received 14,740 claims and compensated 10,071 of those claims.
 The payment percentage for successful claims is currently set at 51.1%.
 However, payment amounts may vary based on factors including, but not limited to, exposure history, disease severity, age and law firm’s settlement history.

 Today, the trust is still active and continues to receive and payout for successful claims.